cwensel/bash-emr/README.md

 Calling __emrset__ without the id returns the current flow id.

 ### emrlist
-Will return all job flows created in the last 2 days
+Will return the list of recent clusters

+### emractive
+Will return the list of clusters that in an active state

 ### emrhost
 Will return the current master node on the EMR cluster.